Abdenasser/abdenasser.github.io-old/src/pages/my-personal-drf-serializers-draft/my-personal-drf-serializers-draft.md

   - Custom Field Validation
   - Using Multiple Serializers
   --------------------------
-2 - Data Manipulation
+2 - Data
   --------------------------
   - Custom Data Validation
   - Custom Output with `to_representation`()
   - Custom Input with `to_internal_value`().
   - Pass additional data directly to `save()`
   --------------------------
-3 - Magical Keywords
+3 - Keywords
   --------------------------
   - The `source` Keyword
   - The `context` Keyword